Eight entrepreneurs jump into Skidmore’s “Shark Tank”

 In addition to providing winning teams with prizes, the competition provides student entrepreneurs the opportunity to develop and improve their business ideas through workshops, coaching, peer and alumni mentorships, feedback and practice sessions.

-This year’s final presentations take place Friday, April 9.
-The competition is named after Ken Freirich ’90, who established the annual contest at Skidmore.
+The competition is named after Ken Freirich ’90, who established the contest.

 2021 Competition finalists